valentinbarchasz/Yolo-Dataset-Project/README.md

 # MSL-Dataset-Labeling
 ![RCT Logo](https://rct.univ-tln.fr/wp-content/uploads/IMG_0206-1.jpg)

-The dataset of robot's images containt 3 classes of object:
+The dataset of robot's images containt 8 classes of object.
+Respect this order when creating a deeplabel project:

 * robot
 * ballon